ahmedalaahagag/exploding-ovals/README.md

-A Simple fun game with javascript classes using p5.js library.
+A Simple fun game with javascript classes and HTML5 canvas using p5.js library.

 Features:
   - Start-Game over states